SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

       - Or, will the `mcp_server.ts` become the sole entry point for the tool, perhaps with a command-line flag to enable an interactive diagnostic mode?
 (This aligns with `Phase 3.5, Task 3.4.1`).
 7.  **Documentation (`Task 3.4.4`):**
     - Start documenting how to run the MCP server and connect a generic MCP client to it.
-    - Document the expected `data-mcp-*` attributes for React app developers.
+    - Document the expected `data-mcp-*` attributes for web app developers.
 8.  **Configuration Improvements:**
     - Consider a configuration file (e.g., JSON or YAML) for server settings (target URL, port, headless mode, timeouts) as an alternative or supplement to environment variables for easier management.